rib9985/todo-list/README.md

 # Todo List
-A To-Do list by Things 3.
+A To-Do list project.
 Created for The Odin Project.

 - Preview here: ()[]